NFS(5) | File Formats and Configurations | NFS(5) |

 .nfsmapid

-portion of the inbound attribute string and performs name service lookups
+the inbound attribute string and performs name service lookups only for

-only for the user or group.
-If the user/group exists in the local system
+the user or group.
+If the user/group exists in the local system name

-name service databases, then the proper uid/gid will be mapped even when
+service databases, then the proper uid/gid will be mapped even when no

 This behavior implies that the same administrative user/group domain exists between NFSv4 client and server (that is, the same uid/gid's for users/groups on both client and server).
 In the case of overlapping id spaces, the inbound attribute string could potentially be mapped to the wrong id.
 However, this is not functionally different from mapping the inbound string to nobody, yet provides greater flexibility.